reaganprice2004/Mountains-vs-Beaches-Vacation-Preference-Model/README.md

 - Try ensemble models.
 - Deploy as a simple web app for user input/prediction.
 ## 🏃 Running the Code
-1. Upload 'MvS-Scaled.csv' to your environment.
+1. Upload `MvS-Scaled.csv` to your environment.
-2. Run the 'Initial Code' for basic exploration and Logistic Regression.
+2. Run the `Initial Code` for basic exploration and Logistic Regression.
-3. Run the 'ANN Code' to train and evaluate the neural network.
+3. Run the `ANN Code` to train and evaluate the neural network.
-4. Use the 'Final Code' for advanced training with visualization and regularization.
+4. Use the `Final Code` for advanced training with visualization and regularization.
 ## 📦 Dependencies
 - Python 3.x
 - Pandas